PWD Renovates 2,104 Houses, Flats In Islamabad - UrduPoint

 PWD Renovates 2,104 Houses, Flats In Islamabad

-"The PWD has carried out EM works of as many as 1,119 flats and houses, while civil work is executed on around 985 of different categories, an official in the ministry told APP.
+"The PWD has carried out EM works of as many as 1,119 flats and houses, while civil work is executed on around 985 flats of different categories, an official in the ministry told APP here Sunday.

-The official said the ministry owned as many as 5,253 houses and flats of categories-I to categories-V located in various sectors in the Federal capital.
+The official said the Ministry owned as many as 5,253 houses and flats of categories-I to V located in various sectors in the Federal capital.

-To a question, he said the Capital Development Authority (CDA) was responsible for the maintenance and renovation of Pak Secretariat, Islamabad, therefore, no fund had been spent on ministry's renovation.
+To a question, he said the Capital Development Authority (CDA) was responsible for the maintenance and renovation of Pak Secretariat, Islamabad, therefore, no fund had been spent by the Ministry on its renovation.

 He said the Finance Division had already slashed the budget while making allocations.
 Hence, no funds had been surrendered to Finance Division, and all the funds allocated during 2021-22 in relevant heads were utilized by the general section, he added.